Zhaoshan-Duan/zhaoshanduan.com/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: Who am I # leave blank to exclude
+title: What I'm up to... # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  I didn't want to go to law school, then I found meaning in data.

-  M.S.
-Student in Statistics.

-  Nonresidential Alien by USCIS.
+ I'm up to no good. 🙈

 outro: |
   <i class="fas fa-glass-cheers pr2"></i>Sincere thanks to [Maëlle Salmon](https://masalmon.eu/) for her help naming this Hugo theme!